 The adoption of water use restrictions is contained in the City's Code of Ordinances and the jurisdiction to enforce the restrictions extends only to the municipal boundaries of the City.
-Water use restrictions for Tampa Water Department customers residing in unincorporated Hillsborough County are set and enforced by Hillsborough County Water Resource Services.
+Water use restrictions for Tampa Water Department customers residing in unincorporated Hillsborough County are set by Hillsborough County and enforced by Hillsborough County Code Enforcement.

-Tampa customers outside the city limits should contact Hillsborough County Water Resource Services, Water Restriction Information Line at (813) 275-7094 for more information about county water use restrictions.
+Tampa customers outside the city limits should contact Hillsborough County Water Restriction Information Line at (813) 275-7094 for more information about county water use restrictions.
 Hillsborough County restrictions may be viewed at http://www.hillsboroughcounty.org/index.aspx?nid=1339.

 Mailing addresses are not good indicators of municipal boundaries.
 Customers unclear on where their property is located can consult their property records for their Tax District.
 To view communities the Tampa Water Department serve outside the city limits, a service area map is available online.

 There are two mechanisms for making reports of possible water